mbenford/ngTagsInput/CONTRIBUTING.md

 While coding you can execute `grunt test` to run the tests or `grunt watch` to run them automatically every time the source code files change.
 You can use `karma start` as well, of course.

+You can also generate the code coverage report by running `grunt coverage`.
+This may help you be sure nothing is left untested.

 # Guidelines

 Even though ngTagsInput isn't a big project, there are a few guidelines I'd like you to follow so everything remains organized and consistent.